What Is the Difference Between an Invention and an Innovation?

 How Organizations Can Turn Invention Into Innovation

 Understanding what is the difference between an invention and an innovation is only useful if organizations act on it.
 To turn creative breakthroughs into business results, companies need structure, strategy, and the right technology.
+This transformation typically depends on three core components:

 Ideas Are Only Half the Battle

-The organizations that will win the next decade are those that master both: nurturing inventive thinking while building the systems to innovate at scale.
+The organizations that will win the next decade are those that master both, nurturing inventive thinking while building the systems to innovate at scale.
 When you understand the difference between innovation and invention, you can stop guessing and start delivering.

 Want to bridge the gap between innovation and invention in your organization?
 Discover how Qmarkets’ innovation software can help you turn promising ideas into scalable results.